 Adding Approval Signatures without corresponding Permissions.

-If a Signature Field (besides the Gatekeeper Signature Field) is placed onto a packet, but no one is assigned the corresponding Approval Permission, no approver will be able to access that packet.
+If no one is assigned the Startwork Gatekeeper Approval Permission, or if an Approval Signature Field is placed onto a packet and no one is assigned the corresponding Approval Permission, no approver will be able to access that packet.

 Alternatively, if someone is assigned an Approval Permission, but there is no corresponding Signature Field within packets, that Approval Permission will be moot and the system will not know to require that type of Approval Signature.